Case Interview Practice

 How to solve

-• Identify the key stakeholders involved.
+• Identify key stakeholders involved.

-• Gather relevant data to support your analysis.
+• Gather relevant data and insights.

 Industry-specific pitfalls